 - Problems with the lab test results: See your doctor ASAP and get recommendations on how to bring your lab test results back to normal.
 It could be a lifestyle choice or some random medication that is throwing your body out of whack.
 Keep copies of your progress so that you can try for policy reconsideration when your labs are back on track.

-- Foreign Travel or Residency: If the number of days outside of the U.S. is the problem, then find out exactly how many days per year the insurance company will allow foreign travel to see if you are able to adjust your schedule to meet the requirements.
-If the location of the travel is problematic, you may be out of luck unless you are willing to forgo the trip completely, or at least wait until you return to the U.S. to apply.
+- Foreign Travel or Residency: If the number of days outside of the U.S. is the problem, then find out exactly how many days per year the insurance company will allow foreign travel to see if you can adjust your schedule to meet the requirements.
+If the location of the travel is problematic, you may be out of luck unless you are willing to forgo the trip altogether, or at least wait until you return to the U.S. to apply.

-- Medical Conditions: Often uncontrolled medical conditions will be declined.
+- Medical Conditions: Poorly controlled medical conditions will often cause a decline.
 This could be an indication that you are not visiting your doctor enough, or that you are not following your doctor’s orders, as your medical records may show.
-If you are able to get your medical condition under control, most insurance companies will give you a chance at a policy.
+If you can get your medical condition under control, most insurance companies will give you a chance at a policy.

 - Driving Record: Slow down, Mario!
 Speeding tickets and other driving violations such as DUIs are a red flag to insurance companies, as they increase your risk of accidental death on the road.
 Insurance companies take into consideration how many violations you have had in the past 3-5 years, so over time if you show that you can control your road rage you will gain better standing.